AhmadIman04/prof/README.md

 #  Project Overview

-For a deeper dive into our methodology, findings, and strategic recommendations, please see our pitch deck and video presentation.
+For a deeper dive into our methodology and findings, please see our pitch deck and video presentation.

 | Resource | Link |
 | :--- | :--- |